ucsc-browser/assemblyHubEx/README.md

 When you discover your hub's number you can use it to build a link to the Browser to immediately display the hub: http://genome.ucsc.edu/cgi-bin/hgTracks?db=hub_129603_daph&hubUrl=https://raw.githubusercontent.com/ucsc-browser/assemblyHubEx/master/Daphnia/hubExamples/hubAssembly/daph/hub.txt

-You can also use that number to build a link to other sections like the blat tool: http://genome.ucsc.edu/cgi-bin/hgBlat?db=hub_129603_daphh&hubUrl=https://raw.githubusercontent.com/ucsc-browser/assemblyHubEx/master/Daphnia/hubExamples/hubAssembly/daph/hub.txt
+You can also use that number to build a link to other sections like the blat tool (useful if you have your blat servers running): http://genome.ucsc.edu/cgi-bin/hgBlat?db=hub_129603_daphh&hubUrl=https://raw.githubusercontent.com/ucsc-browser/assemblyHubEx/master/Daphnia/hubExamples/hubAssembly/daph/hub.txt

 In these cases, on the machine genome.ucsc.edu the URL https://raw.githubusercontent.com/ucsc-browser/assemblyHubEx/master/Daphnia/hubExamples/hubAssembly/daph/hub.txt is associated with hub_####_genome = hub_129603_daph